What is Zero Trust Approach: Importance and Challenges

 Zero Trust Approach Challenges - Importance And Case Studies

-In this approach, users are repeatedly checked for propositions considered secure based on their location on your network, regardless of the attributes of devices and network components.
-This comprehensive security monitoring is system security automation that incorporates all aspects of existing infrastructure in a coordinated fashion to focus on protecting assets, especially critical assets such as data in real-time within dynamic threat environments with granular, dynamic, and risk-based access controls.
+In this approach, users are repeatedly checked for propositions considered secure based on their location on the network, regardless of the attributes of devices and network components.
+This comprehensive security monitoring is system security automation that incorporates all aspects of existing infrastructure in a coordinated fashion.
+It focuses on protecting assets, especially critical assets such as data, in real time within dynamic threat environments with granular, dynamic, and risk-based access controls.

 Thanks to this data-centric security model, it is possible to apply the concept of access with the least authority to all access decisions where answers to the questions of who, what, when, where, and how are critical for appropriate acceptance or denial of access to resources.